wyn-cmd/PyDiary/README.md

 # PyDiary
-A cli diary application that stores entries written in python.
+A CLI application written in python.
+PyDiary creates plaintext entries that can be written and viewed inside the terminal.